amiteshksharma/amiteshksharma/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: He/him/his
 - ⚡ Fun fact: ...
 -->
-:smiley: About me:
+:smiley: About me ...

   Aspiring Computer Science student with programming strengths in Java, Android Studio, JavaScript, HTML/CSS, and React framework looking to apply my knowledge to the real world.

+😄 Pronouns: He/him/his

-:muscle: Strengths:
+:muscle: Strengths ...
   - JavaScript
   - React
   - HTML/CSS